-CHA/CHP development support
+CHA/CHIP development support

-The Transformation Center also provides a CHA/CHP training for CCOs to partner with local public health and Tribal health departments, hospitals, and local mental health authorities to collaboratively develop CHAs and CHPs.
+The Transformation Center also provides a CHA/CHIP training for CCOs to partner with local public health and Tribal health departments, hospitals, and local mental health authorities to collaboratively develop CHAs and CHPs.
 The training is built on best practices from several industries; The Mobilizing for Action through Planning and Partnerships mode; and previous state CHA/CHP alignment work.
 All training resources are available in the table below.

-Additional CHA/CHP training resources
+Additional CHA/CHIP training resources